GrokImageCompression/grok/doc/man/md/man1/grk_compress.1.md

 `-i, --in-file [file]`

 Input file.
-Either this argument or the `-batch_src` argument described below is required.
+Either this argument or the `--batch-src` argument described below is required.
 See above for supported input formats.

 * `PNG` requires `libpng` while `TIF/TIFF` requires `libtiff`
 * `JPG` requires `libjpeg` (or `libjpeg-turbo`), and only 8 bit precision is supported